Puerto Vallarta Gay Travel

 Avoid Tourist Trap Restaurants

 Since Puerto Vallarta is such a popular tourist destination, you’ll naturally encounter restaurants and bars that charge an arm and a leg for low-quality food.
-As a general rule, you’re going to find the best, most authentic restaurants slightly inland.
+As a general rule, you’re going to find the best, most authentic restaurants away from the waterfront.

-In my opinion, you should avoid restaurants/pubs, like Los Muertos Brewing & Pizzeria for example, which frequently buzzes with older American tourists while playing sports on the television and overcharging for food.
+In general, avoid pub restaurants (this applies to pretty much any travel destination outside Europe.
+For example, Los Muertos Brewing & Pizzeria frequently buzzes with older American tourists while playing televised sports and overcharging for food.
 Plus, who wants pasta and pizza in Mexico, anyway?

-Alternatively, you can shop at Liquid Men, a small boutique in the center of Zona Romántica (exact location here).
+Alternatively, you can shop at Liquid Men, a small boutique in the center of the Romantic Zone (exact location here).
 They have a wide range of clothing types.

 When is Puerto Vallarta Gay Travel Busiest?

-In terms of seasonality, most destinations in Mexico experience more tourism when the U.S. and Canada start to experience cooler weather.
 The high season for Mexico is November through April, but tourists certainly visit year-round.
-PV is also quite popular for long weekend trips over holiday weekends.
+Puerto Vallarta is also quite popular for long weekend trips over holiday weekends.

 Getting to Central Puerto Vallarta from the Airport